samthorold/scribbles/docs/25-risk-identification-and-classification.md

 - Exposure to a particular risk is greater than expected
 - Lower sales volume than expected
 - (Competitor actions)

+---

+Business risk differs from operational risk in that the latter are non-financial events that have financial consequences.

+We will discuss operational risk in the next section.

+The business risks of **financial product providers** can be further divided into the following sub-categories;

+- underwriting risk – arising in relation to the underwriting approach taken
+- insurance risk – arising from the uncertainties relating to claim rates and amounts
+- financing risk – arising in relation to the financing of projects or other activities
+- exposure risk – arising in relation to the amount of business sold or retained, or to its concentration or lack of diversification.

+Examples of business risk are;

+- Underwriting - a life or general insurer not having adequate underwriting standards, and thus taking on risks at an inadequate price
+- Insurance - an insurer suffering more claims than anticipated
+- Financing - a provider of finance, such as a bank, investing in a business or project that fails to be successful
+- Exposure - a reinsurer having greater exposure than planned to a particular risk event – for example through writing whole account protection covers as well as primary reinsurance of the risk
+- a music production company promoting a CD that fails to sell
+- a competitor launching a new product in the week before your similar product launch
+- an umbrella manufacturer whose sales suffer in a drought.

+    It might be argued that a drought, as an external event, is an external risk.

+    However, the profits of the company will be so closely correlated with the amount of rainfall that the risk is key to the company's business.

 ### Operational risk and external risk